dashpay/docs/introduction/information.rst

   person, it usually means that something is inherently special or sensitive to them.
 The domain of privacy partially overlaps security (confidentiality), which can include the concepts of appropriate use, as well as protection of information.
-Dash includes PrivateSend, which allows users to maintain financial privacy.
+Dash includes CoinJoin, which allows users to maintain financial privacy.

 Private Key